rohitbansal-tw/bookstore/api/README.md

 The application uses [Alembic](https://alembic.sqlalchemy.org/en/latest/) for database migrations.
 It is a lightweight database migration tool for SQLAlchemy.

-#### SQLite
+### SQLite
 By default, the application uses SQLite as the database.
 The database file `books.db` is created in the `api` directory.

-#### Postgres
+### Postgres
+If you like to use postgres.
 Start postgres locally and update the database URL in the [src/config.py](src/config.py) to point to your database.

-Postgres URL format:
+The database URL format should be as follows:

 ```command
 postgresql://<username>:<password>@<host>:<port>/<database>
 ```

 ## Running the migrations
-The models are defined in the [src/models.py](src/models.py) file.
+The models are defined in the [src/models.py](src/db/models.py) file.
 These models are used to create the migrations.

 To run the migrations, execute the following command:
 ```commandline